 The reason for Torres’ decline, during what should have been his prime years, remains a mystery.

-Every player is susceptible to fluctuations in form, but he underwent a permanent change.
+Every player is susceptible to fluctuations in form, but he succumbed to a permanent change.

-Never have I seen a player who was once world-class look so bereft of confidence.
+Never have I seen a player who was once world-class look so bereft of confidence for such a sustained period of time.

-Perhaps his youthful face and doe-eyed expressions contributed to it, but I found it impossible not to feel sympathetic.
+Perhaps his youthful face and doe-eyed expressions contributed to it, but I found it impossible not to drown in sympathy.

 Gary Neville failed to contain his excitement when Torres skipped past Victor Valdes at the Nou Camp to ensure the Blues’ progression to the Champions League final in 2012.